 Proving Your Injury is Catastrophic

 Given the vague nature of some eligibility requirements, there is some leeway in what types of conditions and the severity of the symptoms that qualify a worker for a catastrophic determination.
-If you or your loved one sustained a severe work-related injury, you’ll want to have a lawyer review the case to see if you should pursue catastrophic workers’ compensation benefits.
+If you or your loved one sustained a severe work-related injury, you’ll want to have an Atlanta workers’ compensation lawyer review the case to see if you should pursue catastrophic workers’ compensation benefits.

 When a worker suffers a workplace injury or a work-related accident, the injured worker is often entitled to workers’ compensation for their lost wages, medical expenses and more.
 Georgia, as a general rule, has a no-fault workers’ compensation system, meaning that neither party needs to be found at fault in order for the injured worker to seek workers’ compensation benefits.
 Since it is a no-fault system, workers are not able to sue their employers for any work-related injuries that they may suffer, but workers can sue third parties who are responsible for causing their work-related injuries.

 For the purposes of workers’ compensation claims, workplace accidents are categorized as either catastrophic or non-catastrophic for the purposes of workers’ compensation benefits.
 The worker’s treating physician generally can issue the determination as to whether the worker’s injuries are catastrophic or non-catastrophic.
 The treating physician must evaluate the injuries and must make their designation in accordance with the law.
 The employer or insurance company can also agree with the injured worker’s lawyer as to the designation of the injuries.
 Furthermore, the Georgia State Board of Workers’ Compensation can designate a worker’s injuries as catastrophic.
 However, an injury designation can change over time.
 For instance, if the worker’s treating physician gives approval that the worker can return to work, then the worker’s designation can be changed from catastrophic to non-catastrophic.